-In this third installment of data-driven analyses done by the Atlantic Council’s GeoTech Center in partnership with a community of data, tech, and geopolitics experts, we analyze how respondents believe COVID-19 and national responses to it will shape economies and societies in the years to come.
-The GeoTech Center’s first survey examined how the pandemic might affect the development of new technologies while our second focused on potential interactions between the virus, technological innovation, governance models, and sectors of the economy.
-This third survey followed the same format as the previous two: ten voluntary and anonymous questions that each received a 95 percent or higher response rate from 60 respondents.
+In this third installment of data-driven analyses by the Atlantic Council’s GeoTech Center, we analyze how respondents believe COVID-19 and national responses to it will shape economies and societies in the years to come.
+This survey followed the same format as previous installments: ten voluntary and anonymous questions that each received a 95 percent or higher response rate from 60 respondents.

-In the pandemic’s wake, most experts believe that, overall, more governments would provide welfare or assistance to their citizens in some form.
-A full 76 percent of respondents foresees a moderate or significant increase in the number of countries providing education and retraining which is most likely connected to anticipated further automation processes.
-Significant portions of the sample also predict moderate increases in the number of countries providing universal basic income and universal healthcare, though a larger share believes little change would occur in those areas.
+In the pandemic’s wake, most experts believe that, overall, more governments will provide welfare or assistance to their citizens in some form.
+76 percent of respondents foresees a moderate or significant increase in the number of countries providing education and retraining, which is most likely connected to anticipated further automation processes.
+Significant portions of the sample also predict moderate increases in the number of countries providing universal basic income and universal healthcare, though a larger share believes little change will occur in those areas.
 Opinion on governments’ provision of business subsidies was less conclusive, and more experts indicate that a decrease in the number of countries providing such aid was possible (see figure 4).

-In free markets, respondents believe automation will decrease employment for unskilled laborers, but their opinions of its effect on skilled labor are split almost evenly between an increase and a decrease in employment opportunities for that segment of the workforce, while about 10 percent anticipate no effect at all.
+In free markets, respondents believe automation will decrease employment for unskilled laborers, but their opinions of its effect on skilled labor are split almost evenly between increased and decreased employment, while about 10 percent anticipate no effect at all.
 In state-controlled markets, respondents are more optimistic about the fate of unskilled labor, with almost 40 percent believing automation will have little effect on employment there.
 Their opinion on skilled labor in state-controlled markets is more optimistic than in free markets: many more anticipate no effect, and slightly more anticipate increased employment (see figure 5).

 A battery of four questions asked about the pandemic’s impact on polarization and solidarity within countries and cooperation between them.
 Answers were bimodal.
 Respondents are evenly split over the pandemic’s effects on internal Chinese solidarity and international cooperation, and while they believe the United States and the European Union would grow more polarized on average, a significant portion maintained that the two would grow less polarized (see figure 6).

 Last, the survey polled respondents for their predictions of how the pandemic and technological innovation would change the global standing of different countries and regions.
 Notably, while responses were unimodal for almost all geographies, opinions about the United States and China were bimodal (see figure 7 for select distribution comparisons).
-Responses were coded to measure the average predicted regional effects, from 2 for significantly strengthened to -2 for significantly weakened.
-Experts believe that Singapore, Japan, and South Korea would see their global standing grow the most, while China, the United Kingdom, Canada, and New Zealand might see theirs increase slightly.
-They also believe that the European Union would see a slight decrease in its standing, that the United States and Russia would see the greatest decline, and that the rest of the world would see moderate decline (see figure 8).
+Experts believe that Singapore, Japan, and South Korea will see their global standing grow the most, while China, the United Kingdom, Canada, and New Zealand might see theirs increase slightly.
+They also believe that the European Union will see a slight decrease in its standing, that the United States and Russia would see the greatest decline, and that the rest of the world would see moderate decline (see figure 8).

 Down the other path, the story is flipped.
 China’s global standing suffers because of its initial reluctance to admit the severity of COVID-19’s threat and its lack of transparency about its domestic response.
-Reshuffled global supply chains and declining trust in China pile onto the state-controlled economy, frustrating its ability to capitalize on innovation.
-Meanwhile, the West might be able to begin addressing its internal strife, tame the turbulence of massive technological change, and reverse what appears today as a slow, painful decline.
+Reshuffled global supply chains and declining trust pile onto the state-controlled economy, frustrating its ability to capitalize on innovation.
+Meanwhile, the West begins addressing its internal strife, taming the turbulence of massive technological change, and reversing what appears today as a slow, painful decline.
 None believe any of this will turn out well for the world beyond China, the West, and a handful of its key allies.

 Interestingly, the surveyed experts favor the first path: after all, many political divisions in the West have widened during the pandemic, especially in the United States, and, with the exceptions of Australia and New Zealand, Western nations at least appear to be faring worse in their response to the virus.
 Figure 9 details the relationships between the respondents’ predictions about polarization, solidarity, and cooperation by plotting the number of response pairings for each combination of the four fields.
 Overall, those who predict greater polarization in the West also predict greater unity in China, and those who foresee more discord in China likewise anticipate more unity in the West.
 There is no consistent trend associated with beliefs about the future of international cooperation, and an outlier group believes the European Union would grow more polarized as China grows less unified.
 However, the relationships between answers also reveal the possibility of a third trajectory for the future.